ardacetinkaya/Lib.ConsoleHelper/README.md

 # :computer: Lib.ConsoleHelper

 Interaction with an application on CLI can make the application powerful.
-This simple library provides easy interaction with a console application, with a simple menu mechanisim that can be controlled with arrow keys(:arrow_down: and :arrow_up:)
+This simple library provides easy interaction with a console application, with a simple menu mechanisim that can be controlled with arrow keys(:arrow_down: and :arrow_up:) for .NET Core applications.

 ![Menu](https://github.com/ardacetinkaya/Lib.ConsoleHelper/blob/master/images/menu.gif)

+## Usage ##

 ```csharp
             MultipleChoiceMenu menu = new MultipleChoiceMenu();